 adults with severe gambling problems

-Approximately 1 percent of adult population in the United States has a severe gambling problem
+Approximately 1 percent of adult population in the United States have a severe gambling problem.

 > 80 %